stevapple/swift-tencent-scf-runtime/Examples/CloudFunctions/README.md

-# Lambda Functions Examples
+# Serverless Cloud Functions Examples

-This sample project is a collection of Lambda functions that demonstrates how to write a simple Lambda function in Swift, and how to package and deploy it to the AWS Lambda platform.
+This sample project is a collection of cloud functions that demonstrates how to write a simple SCF function in Swift, and how to package and deploy it to the Tencent SCF platform.

 The scripts are prepared to work from the `CloudFunctions` folder.

 ```
 git clone https://github.com/stevapple/swift-tencent-scf-runtime.git
-cd tencent-scf-runtime/Examples/LambdaFunctions
+cd swift-tencent-scf-runtime/Examples/CloudFunctions
 ```

 Note: The example scripts assume you have [jq](https://stedolan.github.io/jq/download/) command line tool installed.